 When Micah* was diagnosed with mouth cancer, his eldest son demanded that he leave the house, believing that if his father remained with them, the other family members would ‘catch’ his cancer so at the age of 56, Micah was living alone in a neighbour’s manger with goats and a cow.
 Though his changed living conditions must have made neighbours inquisitive, Micah tried desperately to hide his cancer from others in the community because of the fear of being ostracised.

-While Micah endured the social and emotional pain of rejection, the physical pain eventually became unbearable and Micah planned to poison himself.
-With pain such that he could no longer eat, Micah knew he would not live much longer anyway.
-The next day, he set out determined to implement his plan and put an end to his suffering.
-His first task was to withdraw the money needed to purchase the poison.
+While Micah endured the social and emotional pain of rejection, the physical pain eventually became unbearable.
+The next day, he went out to the market to withdraw money.
 While he waited, Ravi* noticed him and his quiet tears.
 Ravi is one of the men the CHETNA team have trained in palliative care.
 He asked Micah why he was crying.

 Micah explained his situation, his hopelessness and his plan to purchase poison and end his life.
 Ravi counselled and prayed with Micah and phoned the CHETNA team leader.
 The CHETNA team quickly met with Micah and assured him they would care for him.

 The following day, the CHETNA team brought Micah, accompanied by his eldest son, to the local hospital to have his wounds dressed.
 As the doctor tended to Micah’s wound, pus came out of his abscess.
 Micah’s son could not help but notice the doctor, a complete stranger to his father, was dressing the wounds without apprehension or disgust – such a stark contrast to his refusal to allow his father to be anywhere near him.